-It’s time once again for our featured Movers and Shakers post.
-Each week, we take one software category and list the top ten most downloaded apps.
-This week, we are looking at security applications.
+Every week, as part of our Movers and Shakers column, we take one software category and list the top ten most downloaded apps.
+This week, we’re looking at security applications.
 These are the apps that can be carried on a USB thumb drive and can be used on pretty much any computer.

 - AVG Anti-Virus Free Edition

 - A Squared Free

 Weighing in at first place, raking in 2,583,548 downloads this week is AVG’s free anti-virus application.
 A great free anti virus program that we have seen many times on MakeUseOf.com including our Top 15 Must-Have Windows Applications.
 It has had 268,048,933 total downloads!
 It was also our readers choice in our poll here.

 This comes in second place with over 1 million downloads this week and over 79 million downloads since its release.
 Avast is a great AV solution and one I use personally.
 Avast came in second place to AVG in our poll.